09 Jul LIBOR Reset Rate

-During 2007-2008, the lag became particularly visible.
-There were plenty of other problems to focus on during the credit crisis, and these other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
-After interim changes, we can look forward to permanent changes.
+During 2007-2008, the time difference became particularly visible.
+There were other problems to focus on during the credit crisis.
+But these other manipulations put a magnifying glass on the IBOR Reset Rates.

 The Asian and European markets experienced the same type of manipulation.
-Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY) were also impacted and out of whack.
+Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY), Euribor & TIBOR were all rigged by various banks.